Johnson City Medical Malpractice Attorneys

 - Traumatic brain injury

 - What you must prove

 - Wrong site surgery

 For medical malpractice actions, you will generally need to file your lawsuit within one year.
 If the injury is not discovered within that statute of limitations period, you will need to request additional time in which to sue—no more than three years from the act of malpractice, unless the defendant fraudulently concealed his or her actions or left a foreign object inside a patient.

 All medical procedures come with some risk, and doctors must explain those risks if patients are to know how to proceed.
 If a doctor or other health care provider fails to provide enough information about the risks of the procedure, and that lack of information leads to a claimant’s injuries, the patient must show that.

 Medical Malpractice Lawyers in Johnson City

 If you or a loved one has suffered harm at the hands of a negligent healthcare provider, we can help.
-The Johnson City medical malpractice lawyers of the Meade Law Group have been handling these types of cases for many years, and we welcome the opportunity to review your case.
+The Johnson City medical malpractice lawyers of the Meade Law Group have been handling these types of cases for decades, and we welcome the opportunity to review your case.